First Year Seminar

 Peer Leaders (PLs): Peer Leaders are students who were selected after an intensive hiring process to serve the role of mentor, advisor, acquaintance, facilitator, and resource for incoming students.
 The PLs co-facilitate the FYE seminar with faculty and advisors in order to discuss issues and topics related to the first-year experience in the ENVD Program.
 PLs are also trained Peer Mentors.

-Hello, my name is Maggie and I am a junior this year in the Environmental Design Program with an emphasis in architecture or design studies here at CU.
+Hello, my name is Maggie Fryke and I will be going into my fourth year in the Environmental Design Program with an emphasis in Landscape Architecture.
 I am from Elizabeth, a small town in central Colorado and have loved Boulder and CU for as long as I can remember.
 I have always had an interest in architecture and design – always cutting and pasting magazine clippings together to create my dream house from the inside out.
-In elementary school I even won my class competition to make the tallest tower out of spaghetti and marshmallows, so its no surprise that I found a perfect fit in the ENVD program at CU.
-I am a very hard working and passionate student in this program and love experiencing everything Boulder has to offer from the flatirons and outdoor activities to the eclectic shops on Pearl.
+In elementary school I even won my class competition to make the tallest tower out of spaghetti and marshmallows, so it’s no surprise that I found a perfect fit in the ENVD program.
+I am a very hard working and passionate student in this program and love experiencing everything Boulder has to offer from the flatirons and outdoor activities to the eclectic shopping on Pearl.
 In my little free time I enjoy cooking and baking, spending time with friends and family, skiing, hiking, playing soccer, and traveling.
-I am honored this year to had been promoted from the role of a peer mentor to the role of a peer leader in ENVD, working alongside my peers and staff to bring a fun and positive attitude to your first year experience.
+I recently had the opportunity to study abroad and spend a summer in Rome through our program, an experience I hope you all have the chance to try.
+I am honored this year to return to our First Year Seminar as a Peer Leader, working alongside my peers and staff to bring a fun and positive attitude to your first year experience.
+In addition to working on our FYE I am also involved in our ENVD student ambassador program, and hold an assistant position in the Digital Media Center, so finding me in the building any day is not a hard task!
 I am anxiously anticipating meeting you all in the Fall!
 I hope to spark the same passion and love for Boulder and design that I have while getting to know you all and having a great time.
 Congrats, welcome, and GO Buffs!

 Hi, my name is Sam Landon.
 I am 23 years old, and a senior in Environmental Design with an emphasis in Architecture.
 Originally from Denver, I have been living in Boulder for five years now.
 Like many others, growing up I wanted to be an architect.
 Naturally, I then went on to change my mind (and major) several times before coming back to that idea.
 I’m so glad I did.
 The Environmental Design program has truly become my home and my passion.
 This will be my second year teaching as a Peer Leader and I am really excited to continue my role as a mentor and friend to the new students.
 My years in college have given me wisdom and experience to share.
 This past spring I was fortunate enough to spend the semester studying and living in Rome.
 It is my dream to see as much of the world as I can and I definitely hope to live overseas again.
 When not in the studio, you can find me playing music with friends, going to concerts, traveling, reading comics, watching weird documentaries, and seeking out the best place to eat in the city.
 I also currently serve as Vice President in the Environmental Design Student Government (EDSG).
 I can’t wait to see you here!